Comparative Literature, Languages, and Linguistics Career Potential

-Each of the modern languages taught in the Department of Comparative Literature and Languages is a major language, spoken by millions of speakers.
-In fact, the languages taught in the department are spoken by a vast majority of the world’s population.
-Achieving fluency in one of these languages is a highly-regarded professional asset.
+Each of the modern languages taught in the Department of Comparative Literature, Languages, & Linguistics is a major language, spoken by millions of speakers.
+In fact, the languages taught in the department are spoken by the vast majority of the world's population.
+Achieving fluency in one of these languages is a highly-regarded, professional asset.

 Many professions are already built on languages other than English.
 This is true of law (Latin) and medicine (Latin and Greek).
 Examples of other industries where our alumni are applying their language studies include:

 - Translating and Interpretation

 - Video Game Design; Technology